 - Where do you see yourself in five years time?

-- Describe the time when you went above and beyond what was expected of you?
+- Describe the time when you went above and beyond of what was expected of you?

 - Here is a case describing a common drug interaction.
-How would you resolve the problem?
+How would you resolve it?

 - How do you spot drug seeking behavior?
-What would you do in such a case?
+What would you do if you spotted it?

 - You cannot read the prescription.
-What would you do in such a case?
+What would you do?

 - How would you ensure that different treatments are compatible?

 - What things do you need to assure yourself about before dispensing prescription medicines to any customer?

 - How do you keep up to date with current pharmacy practice, new drugs and trends in the industry?

 - Do you have any questions?

-Therefor, interviewers observe a lot of things while you reply to their questions.
+Interviewers realize it and observe a lot of things while talking to you.
 Do you smile?
-How do you act?
 Do you communicate clearly enough?
 Do you speak to the point?
 Are you a good listener?
-Can you keep attention to details?
-Do you have a right personality for becoming a pharmacist?
-Are you motivated to have the job, or do you apply for it only because you have invested your time and money to studies?
+Can you keep attention to detail?
+Do you have a right personality for a pharmacist?
+Are you motivated to have this job, or do you apply only because you have invested so much time and money to graduate?

-The interviewers observe everything… In order to succeed, you need to present yourself in a right way, as a dedicated and motivated professional who strives to provide the best possible customer service in a pharmacy or in a hospital.
-Nowadays, there is a pharmacy on every corner.
-If patients are not satisfied with the behavior and professionalism of the employees, they will simply go and spend money in another pharmacy.
+The interviewers observe and asses everything.
+In order to succeed, you need to present yourself as a dedicated and motivated professional who strives to provide the best possible customer service in a every moment in job.
+Nowadays, there’s really a pharmacy on every corner.
+If clients are not satisfied with the behavior and professionalism of the employees, they will simply go and spend money in another pharmacy.
 Recruiters and pharmacy managers know it and test your customer service skills in an interview.

 References and recommendations